Have you ever wondered, “What is PTSD?”

 And maybe you have asked yourself, “Do I have it?”
 On my radio show I so often hear these types of statements:

 “I keep reliving the time I was raped.”

 “I don’t feel anything anymore, I have no emotions.
 I’m just numb after all the abuse I went through.”

 “I’m constantly on edge.
 I can’t ever let my guard down ever since I was in that horrific car accident.”

 These are just a few of the different faces of Post-Traumatic Stress Disorder (PTSD).

 PTSD is often associated with those who serve in the military and rightfully so.
 Since 2002 over 100,000 military members have been diagnosed with PTSD.
-But PTSD can effect anyone who has gone through a terrifying experience that involved physical harm or the threat of physical harm.
-Post Traumatic Stress Disorder is the pain of re-living the trauma over and over.
+But PTSD can affect anyone who has gone through a terrifying experience that involved physical harm or the threat of physical harm.
+Post Traumatic Stress Disorder is the pain of reliving the trauma over and over.